Salmanius/CS314/src/Sprint3_ReleaseNotes.md

 What is not done:
 	-No ability to save or load a subset of locations.
-	-An input file name and the flag -p are required for the program to run, this will be changed
+	-An input file name and the flag -p are required for the program to run, though they are not actually used.
+This will be changed.
+	-Several bugs are present.

 Usage instructions:
 	How to use the command line: